gorango/flowcraft/docs/guide/static-analysis.md

 ## Linting a Blueprint

 For even more detailed checks, you can use [`lintBlueprint`](/api/linter#lintblueprint-blueprint-registry).
 This function validates the blueprint against a function registry to find common errors like missing node implementations or broken edges.
+It also performs dynamic validations for built-in node types.

 ```typescript
 import { lintBlueprint } from 'flowcraft'